All Episodes

 And then we have the issue of this.

-I certainly don't advise my clients to do that.
+I would advise my clients to do that.

 Whenever we get the opportunity to work with FBI or Secret Service, we welcome them in.

-Because they're the b they're I we got to assume they're the best at what they do, right?
+Because we've got to assume they're the best at what they do, right?

-Does in man we all know what happened when the WikiLeaks reveal came out?
+Here's my next question: we all know what happened when the WikiLeaks reveal came out.

-Now the next question, logical question is do we tie this Kirk Weeby in any way, or do you would you in your mind tie it or at least be suspicious of what this guy this this IT specialist and this family that made all this money from the from Democrats over billing, former McDonald's worker, former car dealer guy, and then government computers and hard drives busted up in his garage.
+Or would you, in your mind, tie it, or at least be suspicious of what This guy, this, this I.T. specialist and this family that made all this money from Democrats over billing, former McDonald's worker, former car dealer guy, and then government computers and hard drives busted up in his garage.

-And and and with the uh recent uh uncovering of the guys who are working for Debbie Wasserman Schultz, I mean, all these avenues are opening up.
+And with the recent uncovering of the guys who were working for Debbie Wasserman Schultz, I mean, all these avenues are opening up.

 None of them are giving us answers.